leo-210/leo-210/README.md

 ## 👋 I'm Léo Kosman, also known as Léo-21.

 <hr>

-I easily get interested by varied topics, so here are _some_ of my interests:
+I easily get drawn to many topics, so here are _some_ of my interests:
 - formal languages, functional programming and type theory;
 - sequential logic, low-level programming and direct applications of physics to computer science;
 - odd time signatures, polyrhythms, drums, metal and, more recently, music theory in general;